pmrv/webstore/README.md

 webstore
 ========

-(Very) Simple framework for WSGI Apps providing a way to store JSON data on server.
+(Very) Simple framework for WSGI Apps providing a way to communicate JSON data to a server.
 Comes with JS bindings.
-This is a toy project to play a bit around with web technology, you probably don't want to use it.
+This is a toy project to play a bit around with web technology, you probably don't want to use it (unless you're toying around yourself).

 Use Cases
 ---------